sequentech/tally-methods/README.md

 ### Voting methods

-The following methods are supported
+The following methods are currently supported:

-* MEEK-STV

-Preferential, single transferable voting for selecting a list of candidates, uses Meek's method.

 * plurality-at-large

 Refers to both approval (one winner) and plurality-at-large (list of winners) methods where ballots reflect